rune/rune/docs/blog/2023-07-17-top-down-synchronization.md

 It’s often considered good practice to separate your data model and logic from the rendering, i.e. the MVC pattern.
 However, when it comes to multiplayer this isn’t just best practice, it’s absolutely required to let us run copies of the game logic on both the server and client.

 The logic should only contain the data that is required to make the decisions about how the game updates and how winning/losing can be evaluated - i.e. the game state.
-We want to try and keep it as simple and fast as possible since in the predict/rollback network model (that Dusk uses) we will be running multiple copies of the logic.
+We want to try and keep it as simple and fast as possible since in the predict-rollback network model (that Dusk uses) we will be running multiple copies of the logic.
 The logic has to be [implemented with some restrictions](docs/how-it-works/syncing-game-state) that allow it to be executed both on the browser and server.

 The renderer, or client, is the code that actually converts the game state to something that the player can view and interact with.
 The client can be implemented using any library or framework that can run in the browser.